opendistro-for-elasticsearch/performance-analyzer/README.md

 ### SAMPLE REQUEST
 GET `_opendistro/_performanceanalyzer/metrics?metrics=Latency,CPU_Utilization&agg=avg,max&dim=ShardID&nodes=all`

-For more information, see the [documentation](https://opendistro.github.io/for-elasticsearch-docs).
+## Documentation

+Please refer to the [technical documentation](https://opendistro.github.io/for-elasticsearch-docs) for detailed information on installing and configuring opendistro-elasticsearch-security plugin.

 ## License

-This library is licensed under the Apache 2.0 License.
+This code is licensed under the Apache 2.0 License.

+## Copyright

+Copyright 2019- Amazon.com, Inc. or its affiliates.
+All Rights Reserved.